abrisenomtz/ISQA3420/Three Use Cases.md

-1. Title: Manage Project Information
+1. Title: Check policy against Project Model
-2. Primary Actor: Corporate Developer
+2. Primary Actor: Corporate Manager
-3. Goal in Context: To add file information pulled from the SPDX database into a project model for the Corporate Manager.
+3. Goal in Context: The Corporate Manager is able to successfully check project information against the policy guidelines of the company.
 4. Stakeholders and Interests:
-  1. Committer:
-    1.
-  2. Upstream Maintainers:
-    1.
-    2.
-    3.
-  3. Consumers of upstream source:
-    1.
-    2.
-    3.
+ - Corporate Manager: To receive project information that properly meets policy guidelines.
+ - Corporate Developer: To receive a successful compliance report of submitted code.
 5. Preconditions:
-  1.
-6. Main Success Scenario:
-7. Failed End Conditions:
-  1.
-  2.
-8. Trigger:
-  1.
+ - Proper project information is provided.
+ - Provided access to the Corporate Policy Database.
+ - Able to receive proper policy guidelines for related requests.
+6. Main Success Scenario: The Corporate Manager is able to successfully retrieve the proper policy information, and compare it to the project information that was provided.
+7. Failed End Conditions: The Corporate Manager is not able to retrieve correct policy information from the database, or make relevant comparisons between the two.
+8. Trigger: Project information is provided to the Corporate Manager in order to test compliance, where policy is then compared to information provided.
 9. Notes: